 Loading relatedness and phenotype data

-KDPS requires an kinship relatedness (Manichaikul et al. 2010) or identity by descent (IBS) score (Su et al. 2012) file and phenotypic data file.
-This initial step is crucial for ensuring that only subjects present in both the kinship and phenotype datasets are included in further analysis (Figure 1A).
+KDPS requires an kinship relatedness (Manichaikul et al. 2010) or identity by descent (IBS) score (Su et al. 2012) and phenotypic data files.
+These are used to ensure that only subjects present in both the kinship and phenotype datasets are included (Figure 1A).
 KDPS accepts two categories of phenotypes: categorical, with two or more categories, or numerical.
 Users are required to specify the primary phenotypes of interest.
-For categorical phenotypes, an ordered list indicating priority is necessary.
-Whereas for numerical phenotypes, users must designate whether subjects with higher or lower values are to be prioritized.
-In scenarios where multiple phenotypes are under consideration, users can generate a combined score, which facilitate prioritization based on a combination of traits (e.g., sex and body height), thereby allowing for nuanced selection within the study sample.
-Additionally, two users parameters are required: relatedness cutoff values (Kinship or IBS) and a fuzziness score can be set, allowing for a degree of tolerance towards the variability in the number of connections each subject has within the network.
-A fuzziness score (f) instructs the program to assign subjects who are related with m individuals and subjects who are related to m – f (f < m) individuals with the same kinship weight and prioritize the pruning of their relatedness network based on their corresponding phenotype weights.
-This score plays a key role in determining which subjects are systematically excluded based on their phenotype prioritizations, e.g., prioritizing subjects with phenotype of interest versus maximizing set of unrelated subjects.
+For categorical phenotypes, an ordered list indicating priority is required.
+For numerical phenotypes, users must designate whether higher or lower values are prioritized.
+More complex scenarios with multiple phenotypes and exposures of interest can be accommodated via composite scores, which facilitate prioritization based on a combination of traits (e.g., sex and body height), thereby allowing for nuanced selection within the study sample.
+KDPS can be run with phenotype prioritization or phenotype naïve.
+Two additional user parameters are required: relatedness cutoff values (Kinship or IBS) and a fuzziness score.
+The relatedness cutoff value is used to sets the degree relatedness threshold and thereby tolerance towards the variability in the number of connections each subject has within the network.
+A fuzziness score (f) sets the criteria for selection by assigning subjects who are related with m individuals and subjects who are related to m – f (f < m) individuals with the same kinship weight and prioritize the pruning of their relatedness network based on their corresponding phenotype weights.
+The score allows user granularity in determining which subjects are systematically excluded based on their phenotype prioritizations, e.g., prioritizing subjects with phenotype of interest versus maximizing set of unrelated subjects.

 Pruning complex relatedness network

-The relatedness pruning process initiates by identifying sets of subjects that are related to each other.
-First subjects that are not related with any other subjects in the study are removed from the kinship matrix to minimize data size.
+The first step of the relatedness pruning process is to identify sets of subjects that are related to each other.
+First, subjects that are not related with any other subjects in the study are designated for curated unrelated list and removed from the kinship matrix.
 Next, pairs of subjects that are each related only to each other (related pairs) are identified.
-These pairs are then segregated according to the predefined phenotype prioritization criteria, significantly streamlining the relatedness matrix (Figure 1A).
+These pairs are then split according to the predefined phenotype prioritization criteria(Figure 1A).
 The algorithm next proceeds stepwise increasing the relatedness group size to tackle more complex relatedness networks, employing a dual strategy based on the fuzziness score.
 With a fuzziness score of zero, the program adopts a simplified approach by prioritizing the removal of super-subjects.
-Super-subjects are individuals linked to multiple subjects within the network, whereas these linked subjects are not related with any other subjects in the study.
+Super-subjects act as hubs, linking to multiple subjects within the network that are otherwise not related to each other or any other subjects in the study.
 This targeted pruning is particularly effective in cohort studies, where such super-subjects can constitute a considerable portion of the network.
-Conversely, with a fuzziness score above zero, a greedy algorithm is employed, sequentially eliminating subjects with the lowest phenotypic weight who are related to more than m - f subjects, where m is the number of related pairs of the subject in the cohort who is related to the most people, and f represents the fuzziness score.
+Conversely, with a fuzziness score greater than zero, a greedy algorithm is employed, sequentially eliminating subjects with the lowest phenotypic weight who are related to more than m - f subjects, where m is the number of related pairs of the subject in the cohort who is related to the most people, and f represents the fuzziness score.
 This iterative removal continues until only related pairs remain, which are then subjected to a final work-up step.
 The culmination of this process is a curated list of subjects to be excluded, thereby refining the cohort to a set of unrelated individuals.

 Benchmarking the method performance using simulations